-George McMurray suffered a heart attack and died while traveling on business related to the family’s oil interests in Richmond, Virginia, on February 24, 1926.
+George W. McMurray, Jr., suffered a heart attack and died while traveling on business related to the family’s oil interests in Richmond, Virginia, on February 24, 1926.
 He was 55 years old.

 Alice Eliza (Martin) Rudge, whose friends feared she would die as a result of the trauma of her husband’s murder, remarried and lived to age 84.
 She died in 1956.